FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 ### High Availibility

 We're pleased to share our progress on enhancing High Availability in FlowForge.
-Based on customer feedback, our focus is implementing a hot-spare approach for Node-RED applications, providing automatic failover between instances for improved reliability and availibility.
-We've identified our initial set of tasks and changes to how we'll run Node-RED instance with the k8s environment to create a more robust system.
-For a detailed update about High Availibility you should definitely checkout our newest [Article](./....) about High Availibility.
+Based on customer feedback, our focus is implementing a hot-spare approach for Node-RED applications, providing automatic failover between instances for improved reliability and availability.
+We've identified our initial set of tasks and changes to how we'll run Node-RED instances with the k8s environment to create a more robust system.
+For a detailed update about High Availability you should definitely checkout our newest [Article](./....) about High Availability.

 ### SOC2 Certification